contagon/handbook/handbook/25-temple-and-family-history-work.md

 ## 25.0 Introduction

-Uniting families for eternity is part of the work of salvation and exaltation (see [1.2]).
+Uniting families for eternity is part of God’s work of salvation and exaltation (see [1.2]).
 Temple and family history work is the means for uniting and sealing families for eternity (see [Matthew 16:19]).
 This work includes:

 * Making covenants as we receive our own temple ordinances (see [Isaiah 55:3]; [Doctrine and Covenants 84:19–23]).
 * Discovering our deceased ancestors and performing ordinances for them in the temple so they can make covenants with God (see [Malachi 4:5–6]; [1 Corinthians 15:29]; [Doctrine and Covenants 128:15–18]).
-* Going to the temple regularly, where possible, to worship God and perform ordinances for His children (see [Luke 24:52–53]; [Doctrine and Covenants 109:13–14]).
+* Going to the house of the Lord regularly, where possible, to worship God and perform ordinances for our ancestors (see [Luke 24:52–53]; [Doctrine and Covenants 109:13–14]).

 The temple is the house of the Lord.
 Temple ordinances and covenants bless Heavenly Father’s children.
 Heavenly Father invites all of His children to qualify for and receive temple ordinances.

 This chapter guides Church leaders and members in temple and family history work.
-More information is available at “[Temples]” and “[Family History]” (Gospel Topics, topics.ChurchofJesusChrist.org).
+More information is available at “[Temples]” and “[Family History]” (Topics and Questions, topics.ChurchofJesusChrist.org).

 ## 25.1 Member and Leader Participation in Temple and Family History Work